Transmission: vector-borne (mosquito)

 - How many people have died?
 Where?
 When?

 - Who and where are the vulnerable people?

 - Where are the local health facilities and services? (include traditional healers)

 - Record the following information on the back of the map:

 - When did people start to fall sick with yellow fever?

-- How many people have died?
-Where?
+- How many people live in the affected community?